 The U.S. Will Registry was founded in 1997 to fill an important gap to provide families and other Will beneficiaries with a means to find lost Wills and estate planning documents of those who have passed away.

 When attorneys were questioned regarding how often they were asked for help in locating a deceased loved one's will, they stated, "all the time".
 Many State Bar Associations claim they receive calls daily from desperate families looking for help in locating the original or a copy of will of a deceased family member.
 Prior to The U.S. Will Registry, the public and attorneys were helpless to find a missing will, or have the means to register a Will.
-The public uses The U.S. Will Registry to register Wills, as well as search for a missing Will.
+The public, attorneys rely on The U.S. Will Registry to register Wills, as well as search for a missing Will.

-One of the Directors of The U.S. Will Registry, Jerome Miller, has had the personal experience of not being able to locate his father's will.
-It was only after 1 year that his father's Will was first found.
-It was too late.
-It was after the probate period and after all assets were distributed.
+One of the Directors of The U.S. Will Registry, Jerome Miller, had the personal experience of not being able to locate his father's will.
+It was only after 1 year that his father's Will was first found, yet it was too late.
+It was after the probate period and after all assets were already distributed.
 It was not the way it was intended, according to the Will.
 So it is with the personal passion that Jerome Miller is committed to reaching out to all organizations: Attorneys, Bar Associations, Alzheimer Association, Caretaker Associations, Funeral Homes and the public to be educated and include The U.S. Will Registry in all estate planning programs.

-The U.S. Will Registry Will Search is proven to reduce the risk of distributing an estate during probate on an assumed intestacy basis or when a Will or later Will may exist.
+The U.S. Will Registry Will Search is proven to reduce the risk of distribution an estate during probate on an assumed intestacy basis or most current will basis.
 There are many reasons why a Will may have been forgotten about, maliciously destroyed, or where an unknown more recent copy exists.
 The U.S. Will Registry provides a search process that searches for registered Wills dated back as far as 1967.

 The U.S. Will Registry receives over 5200 missing will searches a month.
 It is imperative that anyone who has a Will, Register it.